“Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything.” Plato

 If your child does not gain a place under the assisted music programme then your application will automatically be considered as a general admission.
-It is therefore in your interest to apply: you have nothing to lose and your chances of gaining a place at the school are potentially increased.
 Please remember that your child does not need to play an instrument to be considered for the scheme.

 If a vacancy on the scheme becomes available during the school year (for example, if a child moves off the Island) then pupils who are already at the school will be given priority.

-As The Island Free School develops, we will increase the opportunities for pupils through the creation of a GIGAJAM studio where they can take up a rock based instrument and be led through a series of on-line lessons.
-The beauty of GIGAJAM is that pupils will study pieces that, when mastered, will enable them to come out of their self-study and play with others, setting up their own bands and ensembles.
+In our Gigajam studio, pupils have the opportunity to take up a rock-based instrument and be led through a series of online lessons.
+The beauty of Gigajam is that pupils will study pieces that, when mastered, will enable them to come out of their self-study and play with others, setting up their own bands and ensembles.

 Mrs Riches, Head of Music, says: “We will embrace music in the curriculum.
 Music benefits pupils in so many different ways, from the self-discipline of practice to the engagement of ensemble activities.
 It can build self-esteem and confidence, and bring about a measured improvement in mathematical and logical skills.
 Music is also invaluable for self-expression and the communication of ideas, emotions and purpose.”